Things to do in Woodstock

 It’s a great place from which to explore the county, as it’s only eight miles north west of Oxford, with regular bus services linking Woodstock and the city and train stations at Long Hanborough and Oxford Parkway.

-Woodstock’s main visitor attraction is the World Heritage site Blenheim Palace – birthplace of Sir Winston Churchill and currently home to the 12th Duke and Duchess of Marlborough.
-Blenheim Palace is open all year round boasts a magnificent palace, Capability Brown landscaped gardens, and year round programme of events including Countryfile Live.
-Discounted tickets available at the Visitor Information Centre.
+Woodstock’s main visitor attraction is the World Heritage site Blenheim Palace – the birthplace of Sir Winston Churchill and currently home to the 12th Duke and Duchess of Marlborough.
+Blenheim Palace is open all year round boasts a magnificent palace, Capability Brown landscaped gardens, and a year-round programme of events including Countryfile Live.

 Where is Woodstock?